astropy/pyvo/docs/mivot/viewer.rst

     # init the viewer
     mivot_viewer = MivotViewer(votable, resource_number=0)
     mivot_object = mivot_viewer.dm_instance
-    # and feed it with the table row
+    # and feed it with the numpy table row
-    read = []
     for rec in table.array:
+        # apply the mapping to current row
         mivot_object.update(rec)
-        read.append(mivot_object.longitude.value)
         # show that the model retrieve the correct values
+        # ... or do whatever you want
         assert rec["RAICRS"] == mivot_object.longitude.value
         assert rec["DEICRS"] == mivot_object.latitude.value

-In this case, it is up to the user to ensure that the read data rows are those mapped by the Mivot annotations.

 Mivot/Mango as a Direct Gateway from Data to Astropy SkyCoord
 -------------------------------------------------------------

-A straightforward way to make the most of the annotations is to use them to build Astropy objects directly, without analysing the metadata, whether from the annotation or the VOTable.
+A simple way to get the most out of annotations is to use them to directly create Astropy objects, without having to parse the metadata, whether it comes from the annotation or the VOTable.

 .. code-block:: python